Nitwix/lddr_git/ang/presentation.md

 - chapter 9, p.
 86
 They were no longer regressing at the same rate,[...]
 -> This is what happened to Wendy Wright

+--> Analysis : Our capitalist society is maybe devolving insted of evolving (what we usually believe)

 ### Runciter related objects appear